Sara Gideon

-Sara I. Gideon (born December 4, 1971) is an American politician who served as the Speaker of the Maine House of Representatives.
+Sara Isher Gideon (born December 4, 1971) is an American politician who served as the Speaker of the Maine House of Representatives.
 A member of the Democratic Party from Freeport, she represented the 48th district in the Maine House of Representatives, which includes part of Freeport and Pownal in Cumberland County.

 Gideon was the Democratic nominee for the 2020 U.S. Senate election in Maine, losing to incumbent Republican Susan Collins.

 Early life and education

 Gideon was born and raised in Rhode Island.
 Her father, a pediatrician, is from India and her mother, a nurse clinician, is a second-generation Armenian American.
+Gideon was raised Christian.

 Gideon is the youngest of four siblings, one of whom, Melanie, is a novelist.
 She graduated from East Greenwich High School in East Greenwich, Rhode Island, in 1989.
 In 1994, she earned a Bachelor of Arts in international affairs from George Washington University's Elliott School of International Affairs in Washington, D.C.